 How to Get Started in Real Estate Appraising

-In order to become a real estate appraiser, the applicant must complete certain amount of education hours and obtain a trainee’s license.
-As a trainee your pay will be minimal until you complete a certain amount of trainee hours, so it will be beneficial to find one a several appraisers that will be your supervisors at the time of training and teach you the basics.
-The other option would be to get a job at the bank who hire trainee appraisers with license and no experience.
+In order to become a real estate appraiser, the applicant must complete a certain amount of education hours and obtain a trainee’s license.
+As a trainee, your pay will be minimal until you complete a certain amount of trainee hours, so it will be beneficial to find one out of several appraisers that will be your supervisors at the time of training and teach you the basics.
+The other option would be to get a job at the bank who hire trainee appraisers with a license and no experience.
 The more work you do as a trainee, the faster you’ll complete required hours of trainee experience.

 Careers in Property Management